Acoustic Lateral Recoil Force and Stable Lift of Anisotropic Particles

 We have also examined acoustic torque on a spheroid particle in the presence of the lateral force.
 In particular, we have found conditions for the rotationally stable lateral drift of the particle, i.e., stable acoustic lift.
 The optical counterpart of this effect has been described in~\cite{optical-lift-nature, optical-lift-optica}.
 Notably, the stable acoustic lift does not appear in the Rayleigh limit and requires larger Mie particles involving higher-order terms in the scattering problem.

-Finally, we have proposed a possible application of the acoustic-lift effect for sorting of red and white blood cells, utilizing their different anisotropic shapes.
-We have shown that there exists a set of parameters where such sorting can be implemented in a simple acoustofluidic setup.
-Of course, this is only a proof-of-principle consideration, as creating such a travelling-wave acoustic setup can be unnecessarily challenging, and a more detailed consideration including thermoviscous and acoustic streaming effects~\cite{example-english} is required for practical implementation.
-Furthermore, for dense solutions the multiple rescattering should be taken into account~\cite{Zhang2016}.
+Finally, we propose a concept for acoustofluidic sorting of particles according to their shapes, using an example of the red and white blood cell separation.
+We have shown that there exists a set of parameters where such sorting could potentially be implemented using the considered acoustic lift effect.
+This is a proof-of-principle consideration, as creating such a travelling-wave acoustic setup can be unnecessarily challenging, and a more detailed consideration including thermoviscous and acoustic streaming effects \cite{Muller2013Aug, Nama2015Jun, Hsu2020Sep} is required for practical implementation.
+Furthermore, for dense solutions multiple re-scattering should be taken into account~\cite{Zhang2016}.
 Nonetheless, the proposed approach can be further developed as a useful tool.

 Thus, our results reveal several new acoustomechanical phenomena, which can provide novel functionalities for acoustic and microfluidic manipulation of particles.
 To further explore these phenomena, it would be important to examine recoil forces and torques in structured incident fields~\cite{Bliokh2023Aug}, such as evanescent waves~\cite{PRL, Wei2020Aug,Long2020Jun} or vortex beams~\cite{Zhang2011Dec, Zhang2020Jun, Muelas-Hurtado2022Nov,Guo2022Dec}, as well as for structured particles made of nontrivial inhomogeneous or elastic materials~\cite{kotelnikova_determination_2021}.